YaroslavOvdii/fliplet-widget-chat/README.md

 });
 ```

+Note: If the user logs out from the chat, the variable will be removed from the storage.

 ## Start a contact conversation

 When navigating to the page that hosts the chat, you can start a conversation with a contact by providing the parameter `contactConversation` in the query string, with the `dataSourceEntryId` of the contact you want to chat to: